shorn/zinc/readme.md

 It doesn't do much of anything:
 * Users can login via email or Google.
-* A user can set their own "display name" .
+* Users can set their own "display name" .
 * Users can see a list of all users that have signed up.

 **Note**: the above functionality isn't complete yet.